 The asscher cut is a beautiful design and is very similar to the emerald cut, it just has a squarer outline.
 Looks good as a solitaire ring and can give it a vintage look.

 You can also find some old style cuts, which are very popular with people who like antique jewellery.
-The two most popular styles are the old european cut which was the first style of diamond to ever be round, however the cut quality can be quite poor when compared to modern cut diamonds.
-The other style that is quite rare to find is the old mine cut, the shape is similar to that of the cushion cut but as with the old european, the cut quality can vary quite a lot from stone to stone as much of the cutting was done by eye.
+The most popular styles are the old european cut which was the first style of diamond to ever be round, however the cut quality can be quite poor when compared to modern cut diamonds.
+Another style that is quite rare to find is the old mine cut, the shape is similar to that of the cushion cut but as with the old european, the cut quality can vary quite a lot from stone to stone as much of the cutting was done by eye.
 The Rose cut is a style that has seen a small resurgence in more contemporary jewellery in recent years, a very unique style of cut that combines a flat base with a domed, faceted top.